Deputies Arrest Man for Robbery/Aggravated Assault with a Firearm

 His bond was set at $355,000.
 Bradshaw denied any involvement in the shooting, according to the sheriff's office.

-- Man Arrested for Assaulting Girlfriend
+- Man arrested for buying guns

 - Man Arrested for Sexually Assaulting a Child